BenLangmead/bowtie/MANUAL.markdown

 12. Optional fields.
 Fields are tab-separated.
 For descriptions of all possible optional fields, see the SAM format specification.
-    `bowtie` outputs one or more of these optional fields for each alignment, depending on the type of the alignment:
+    `bowtie` outputs some of these optional fields for each alignment, depending on the type of the alignment:

     <table><tr><td>